 Pursuant to s.
 1002.33(6)(f)2, F.S., an approved charter school applicant must participate in training provided by the FL Department of Education following approval of the application by the School Board at least 30 calendar days before the first day of classes at the charter school.
 Please contact the Florida Department of Education’s Charter School Office at 1-800-447-1636 for details.

 Charter schools are fully recognized as public schools.
 They are independently governed, free-standing public schools that offer parents and students an alternative public education outside the traditional school district system.
 The Charter, or contract, defines an individual school’s mission, curriculum and instructional strategies, goals and objectives, and all areas of accountability to its Sponsor, parents, students and community.
 It also outlines the school’s management, operations, and financial responsibilities.
-In Florida, the number of charter schools has grown from five schools in 1996 to 652 charter schools in 2015-2016.
+During the 2021-22 school year, over 361,939 students were enrolled in 703 charter schools in 47 Florida districts.

 In accordance with Florida statute, charter schools are required to be non-profit organizations, each governed by its own board of directors made up of community members and parents with business, finance, education, and legal backgrounds.
 The governing board is responsible for setting policy, approving the annual budget, and ensuring the school is financially sound and operating within the required fiscal guidelines.
 Charter schools teachers and staff are employees of the charter school, not employees of the school district in which the school is located.
-Teachers are required to hold a valid Florida teaching certificate and must meet the “highly qualified teacher” requirements under No Child Left Behind.
+Teachers are required to hold a valid Florida teaching certificate and must meet state requirements for certification.
 As with Florida’s traditional public schools, charter schools receive funds based on their full-time equivalent (FTE) student enrollment.
 Additional funding can be obtained through grants and private donations.

 For a list of Pasco County charter schools, click Charter School List.
 Parents interested in learning more about a charter school, or for information on enrollment, please contact the charter school directly.
 Pasco County School District does not enroll students into a charter school.